-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Capital Health Plan Retiree Advantage (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of the State of Florida Capital Health Plan Retiree Advantage (HMO)

 This booklet gives you the details about your Medicare health care and prescription drug coverage for plan years beginning in 2018.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.